Delighted to host one of today's Blog Tour stops

-My thanks to the author and to Random Things tours for my copy of the book
+My thanks to the publishers and Rachel's Random Resources for my copy of this book

 About the Author

 Eliza Graham's novels have been long-listed for the UK's Richard & Judy Summer Book Club in the UK, and short-listed for World Book Day's 'Hidden Gem' competition.
 She has also been nominated for the Baileys Women's Prize for Fiction and the Walter Scott Prize for Historical Fiction.

 Her books have been bestsellers both in Europe and the US.